JunkyPic/loginSystem/README.md

 ===========
  - Access a MySql terminal.
 Copy+paste the stuff in create_db.php file and hit enter.
  - Next comes the create_tables.php file located in the same folder.
+ -  The default storage engine is set to InnoDB.
+Mostly for the sole reason that it supports Transactions.
+Feel free to modify it to your needs.
+The login system doesn't require transactions, but they're nice to have for the future.
  -  A more user-friendly interface to create the database and tables will come SOON.
  - Configure the ConnectionFactory.php, with your database credentials, located in the /db folder.
  - Configure the SendMailRecoverPassword.php file with your SMTP credentials.